surlykke/Go-Generics-with-constraints/README.md

-Also, if I understand correctly, while C++ concepts limits what concrete types may be substituted for a type parameter, they do _not_ limit what may be done with a type parameter in a generic definition, so they do not provide 'dynamic type safety' like this proposal does.
+Also, if I understand correctly, while C++ concepts limits what concrete types may be substituted for a type parameter, they do _not_ limit what may be done with a type parameter in a generic definition, so they do not provide 'generic type safety' like this proposal does.